ivangfr/springboot-kafka-connect-debezium-ksqldb/README.md

 - Go to the terminals where `research-service` and `kafka-research-consumer` are running and press `Ctrl+C` to stop them
 - Go to the terminal where `ksql-cli` is running and press `Ctrl+C` to stop the `SELECT` and type `exit`
-- In a terminal and inside `springboot-kafka-connect-debezium-ksqldb`, run the command below to stop and remove Docker containers, networks and volumes
+- In a terminal and, inside `springboot-kafka-connect-debezium-ksqldb`, run the command below to stop and remove docker-compose containers, networks and volumes
   ```
   docker-compose down -v
   ```